 To sweeten the deal, look for an external subwoofer slot in your bookshelf speakers.
 The subwoofer does two things with your speakers.
 Firstly, it assures that the speakers could deliver a punchy effect even when they are operated at low volumes.

 Secondly, it helps your all-rounder sound system to handle low frequencies a little better; so if you are bass-driven enthusiast, consider yourself lucky.

-While many of the reviewed bookshelf speakers are equipped with high-tech features, it all comes down to what you want out of them.
+While many of the reviewed bookshelf speakers under $100 & others price tags are equipped with high-tech features, it all comes down to what you want out of them.
 When you decide on purchasing bookshelf speakers, it would be a good idea to check if the speakers correspond to the kind of sound you want out of them.

 If you are thinking to buy a powerhouse on its own, check if it sustains the sound clarity at high volumes.
 Do check on the build quality of tweeter and bass driver to ensure both lows and highs stay firm on their part.